Frequently Asked Questions

 What are the core tools exposed by the WebMCP Gateway's server?

-How does the WebMCP Gateway select which tool to call?
+How does the WebMCP Gateway select and invoke tools on a website?

 Technical Requirements & Implementation